AndreasAvgou/andreasavgou.github.io/contents/home.md

 Experienced in designing, training, and deploying advanced neural architectures (CNNs, LSTMs, Transformers) for real-time and healthcare-focused applications.
-Strong engineering background with hands-on expertise in Python, PyTorch, TensorFlow, SQL, Spark, Docker, and cloud platforms (GCP).
+Strong engineering background with hands-on expertise in Python, PyTorch, TensorFlow, SQL, Spark, Docker, and cloud platforms.
 Published researcher with contributions in multimodal learning, text simplification, seismology signal processing, and medical image analysis.
 Adept at building end-to-end ML pipelines, optimizing performance, and translating research innovations into production-grade systems..